Feb 20, 2020

 technologies, from embedded system to cloud-computing, also with my life’s

 blog.
-So I simply use Technology
+So I simply use Technology and Life for classifying them.
+Also I

 have to adjust my websiste’s compatibility to newest hugo(v0.64.0), previously